blueohsix/TokenEx-3DS-Demo/README.md

-This node.js repository is a demo application of TokenEx's 3DS cardholder authentication.
+This node.js repository is an example implementation of TokenEx's 3DS cardholder authentication.
 It uses the TokenEx Iframe and 3DS products.

 Prior to running, adjust the `configuration.mjs` `challengeNotificationUrl`, `txTokenExId`, `txApiKey`,  and the `script.mjs` `backendServer`.
 To run, `npm install`, followed by `npm start`.